dwightjack/grunt-nodemailer/README.md

 This configurations uses Gmail's SMTP service as a transport.

-By running the `nodemailer:external` task both HTML and plain text body will be overridden, while by running `nodemailer:external_html` only HTML body will be overridden.
+By running the `nodemailer:external` task HTML body will be overridden.

 ```js
 grunt.initConfig({